Classic Game Room

-Classic Game Room (commonly abbreviated CGR) was a video game review web series produced, directed, edited and hosted by Mark Bussler of Inecom, LLC.
+Classic Game Room (commonly abbreviated CGR) is a video game review web series produced, directed, edited and hosted by Mark Bussler of Inecom, LLC.
 The show reviewed both retro and modern video games along with gaming accessories, pinball machines, and minutiae such as gaming mousepads and food products.

 The show broadcast its reviews via video-sharing website YouTube under the screen name 'Lord Karnage' until late 2013, when they moved to Dailymotion, citing issues with YouTube.
-On May 8, 2014, via the Classic Game Room's Facebook Page and YouTube channel, it was announced that the show would again be posting episodes on YouTube.
-It has also moved onto Patreon and Amazon Prime, before finally being cancelled in April 2019.
+In May 2014, via the Classic Game Room's Facebook Page and YouTube channel, it was announced that the show would again be posting episodes on YouTube.
+It also moved onto Patreon and Amazon Prime, before being cancelled in April 2019.
+After a four-year hiatus, the series returned to YouTube as Classic Game Room 2085 but was short lived due to declining viewer numbers not justifying the cost of making episodes.
+The series currently continues as Classic Game Room: The Podcast, where Mark talks about various aspects of games, music and general pop culture using his own signature flair of humor, insights and sometimes fantastical "real life" space stories.

 History

-The Game Room Era (1999-2000)
+The Game Room era (1999–2000)

 The show was originally titled The Game Room and presented by Mark Bussler and David Crosson.
-Founded by Bussler, it launched on November 7, 1999 on the internet startup website FromUSAlive.
+Founded by Bussler, it launched on November 7, 1999, on the internet startup website FromUSAlive.
 The pair had met at film school and shared a mutual love of movies and video games.

 At first, Bussler and Crosson planned to review mainly then-modern games, but after a segment on older games proved to be popular, the show began reviewing earlier titles.
 The show was run on a tight US$50 budget, so improvised special effects were used.
 However, the low-budget nature of the show led to slow episode production rates, and when revenue failed to cover the costs of running the show, The Game Room was canceled on October 23, 2000.
 Tokyo Xtreme Racer 2 for the Sega Dreamcast was the last game to be reviewed on the show.
 Crosson moved onto a career in pharmaceuticals, while Bussler would spend the next 8 years producing and directing documentaries on American history, such as Expo: Magic of the White City, and working with actors such as Gene Wilder and Richard Dreyfuss.